Select any two GPUs for comparison

 The GT 635M has 11.2 GB/sec greater memory bandwidth than the HD 8750M, which means that the memory performance of the GT 635M is slightly better than the HD 8750M.

 The Radeon HD 8750M 2GB DDR3 has 384 Shader Processing Units and the GeForce GT 635M 2GB DDR3 has 144.
-However, the actual shader performance of the GT 635M is 288.
-The HD 8750M having 96 better shader performance is not particularly notable, as altogether the GT 635M performs better when taking into account other relevant data.
+However, the actual shader performance of the HD 8750M is 285 and the actual shader performance of the GT 635M is 194.
+The HD 8750M having 91 better shader performance is not particularly notable, as altogether the GT 635M performs better when taking into account other relevant data.

 The GeForce GT 635M 2GB DDR3 requires 35 Watts to run but there is no entry for the HD 8750M.